dannyallover/overthinking_the_truth/README.md

 ![main_fig](results/figures/svg/fig_main.png)

 We developed this codebase to study few-shot learning on text classification tasks.
 More specifically, we seek to understand how language models process prompts containing false demonstrations.
 Our code makes it possible to:
-- Use the [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) to decode the model’s intermediate computations
+- Use the [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) and calibration to decode the model’s intermediate computations
 - Compute statistics on attention heads (where they read from and write to)
 - Ablate attention heads to analyse how such interventions affect model behavior

 We've made it easy to scale the codebase to other datasets, models, and settings.